Will vision return after stroke?

 Even if you don’t want to pay for vision therapy, you can try doing eye exercises on your own at home.

-As you work to improve your vision after stroke, you probably won’t notice your improvements immediately.
+As you work to get your vision to return after stroke, you probably won’t notice your improvements immediately.

-Vision improvement is a very slow process and it can be hard to notice the improvements on a day-to-day basis.
+Vision returns very slowly and it can be hard to notice the improvements on a day-to-day basis.

 Knowing this, try to keep doing your eye exercises and therapy consistently and trust that, when you zoom out and look at your progress on a month-to-month basis, there will be improvement.

-Vision improvement is a slow process, but it has the potential to help most people recover their eyesight after stroke.
+Vision therapy is a slow process, but it has the potential to help most people regain eyesight after stroke.